 Daphne joined the School of Management in 2014.
-She leads the courses: Behavioural Finance, Finance Research Project and Mathematics I. These courses reflect her fields of interest: Behavioural Finance and Mathematics.
-In Behavioural Finance, Daphne specialises in Ethics, Judgment and Decision Making as well as Financial Psychology.
-In particular, she works on financial practitioners’ psychology, ethics judgment, judgemental biases, and perception of financial data.
+She leads the Master in Finance modules Finance Research Project (dissertations) and Behavioural Finance.
+Her fields of interest include Behavioural Finance and Mathematics.
+In Behavioural Finance, Daphne specialises in Ethics, Judgment and Decision Making.
+In particular, she works on financial practitioners’ ethics judgments and psychology.
 In Mathematics, Daphne specialised in Partial Differential Equations and Numerical Analysis.

-Daphne has a PhD in Applied Mathematics (Technion, 2005) and a PhD in Psychology (UCL, 2015).
-Daphne presented her work at many international conferences on Psychology (e.g. 2014-2019: the Behavioural Finance Working Group Conference at Queen Mary University, London; 2014: the International Symposium on Forecasting, Rotterdam; 2013: the Annual International Symposium on Forecasting, Seoul, Korea) and Mathematics (e.g. 2005: the International Conference on Quantum Graphs, Snowbird, Utah; 2004: the International RTN meeting on Fronts-Singularities, Leiden).
-Daphne has taught a large variety of undergraduate and graduate courses at universities in the UK and abroad including Behavioural Science, Differential Equations and Numerical Analysis.
-She publishes her work in peer reviewed papers, e.g.
+Daphne has a PhD in Psychology (UCL, 2015) and a PhD in Applied Mathematics (Technion, 2005).
+She presented her work at many international conferences on Behavioural Finance (e.g. 2014-2022: the Behavioural Finance Working Group Conference at Queen Mary University, London; 2021-2022: invited talks at the British Accounting and Finance Association conference) and Mathematics (e.g. 2005: the International Conference on Quantum Graphs, Snowbird, Utah).
+Daphne has taught many undergraduate and graduate courses at universities in the UK and abroad including Behavioural Science, Differential Equations and Numerical Analysis.

 Sobolev, D. (2022).
 Rise of the androids: The reflection of developers’ characteristics in computerized systems.
 British Journal of Management (accepted).